hellbox/srob-migration/content/reviews/you-down-with-rbg.md

 name = "You down with RBG?"
 title = "You down with RBG?"
-dek = "An examination of one of the weirdest \u2014 and coolest \u2014 popular reappraisals in American political history.\n" facebookauto = "Anna Minard reflects on the life, legacy, and all-around general bad-assedness of Ruth Bader Ginsburg." twitterauto = "The life, legacy, and all-around general bad-assedness of Ruth Bader Ginsburg, as told by @minardanna." reviews_byline = ["writers/anna-minard.md"] reviews_books = ["books/notorious-rbg.md"]
+dek = "An examination of one of the weirdest \u2014 and coolest \u2014 popular reappraisals in American political history.\n" type = "Review"facebookauto = "Anna Minard reflects on the life, legacy, and all-around general bad-assedness of Ruth Bader Ginsburg." twitterauto = "The life, legacy, and all-around general bad-assedness of Ruth Bader Ginsburg, as told by @minardanna." reviews_byline = ["writers/anna-minard.md"] reviews_books = ["books/notorious-rbg.md"]